biprajeetvit22/SmartInternz_MERN_VITB25/README.md

 ## 📬 Contact

-Got questions or need help?
+Got questions or any queries?
 Feel free to reach out!
 **Email:** [biprajeetsen2022@vitbhopal.ac.in](mailto:biprajeetsen2022@vitbhopal.ac.in)